 For those who find themselves doing heavy-duty cooking often, there is the possibility to ‘seal’ up the kitchen with a sliding kitchen door (there will be a glass piece in front of the sink).

 The kitchen comes equipped with an enclosed Bosch fridge and freezer (separate), with the inclusion of an inbuilt oven.
-Induction system and hood are from Miele.
+The induction system and hood are from Miele.

 You also get a built-in kitchen track just above the open-shelf area to hang your kitchen equipment – which is a little perk the developers have thrown in.